 Especially tell your healthcare provider if you are taking oral, topical, or inhaled corticosteroid medicines or use an asthma medicine.
-Do not change or stop your corticosteroid medicine or other asthma medicine without talking to your healthcare provider.
-This may cause other symptoms that were controlled by the corticosteroid medicine or other asthma medicine to come back.
+Do not change or stop your other medicines, including corticosteroid medicine or other asthma medicine, without talking to your healthcare provider.
+This may cause other symptoms that were controlled by those medicines to come back.